Melumi11/for-em/README.md

-# for-em
+# For Em
-A To the Moon fangame I made for a friend.
-2d platformer made using Godot.
+A [To the Moon](https://store.steampowered.com/app/206440/To_the_Moon/) fangame I made for a friend.
+It's a 2d platformer made using Godot and gdscript.
 The Neil and Eva sprites belong to Freebird Games.